libmapper/libmapper/doc/how_to_compile_and_run.md

 Therefore after building libmapper, it _will not work_ with these programs.

-We recommend that on OS X you build a universal binary.
-Although it is a pain to perform this extra step, we have found it saves a lot of trouble later on.
+We recommend that on OS X you build a universal binary, since we have found it saves a lot of trouble later on.
 Note that you must build universal binaries of liblo as well as libmapper.

-To do so, for both liblo and libmapper, you must perform the `configure` and `make` steps twice, with the following flags, copying the results to a temporary location, and then use the `lipo` utility to put them together into a universal binary:
+To do so, for both liblo and libmapper, you must perform the `configure` and `make` steps with the following flags:

-    mkdir tmp
-    ./configure CFLAGS='-arch i386'
+    ./configure CFLAGS="-arch i386 -arch x86_64" \
+                CXXFLAGS="-arch i386 -arch x86_64" \
+                --disable-dependency-tracking
     make
-    cp src/.libs/libmapper-0.2.dylib tmp/libmapper-0.2-i386.dylib

-    ./configure CFLAGS='-arch x86_64'
-    make
-    cp src/.libs/libmapper-0.2.dylib tmp/libmapper-0.2-x86_64.dylib

-    lipo -create -output libmapper-0.2.dylib \
-        -arch i386   tmp/libmapper-0.2-i386.dylib \
-        -arch x86_64 tmp/libmapper-0.2-x86_64.dylib

-    file libmapper-0.2.dylib

 The `file` command should list both 32- and 64-bit architectures.
-Then copy this dylib file to the install location:

-    cp libmapper-0.2.dylib <prefix>/lib/libmapper-0.2.dylib
+    file src/.libs/libmapper.6.dylib

+(Of course, replace ".6" with the current libmapper version.)

-Although we do not explicitly list them here, similar steps should be performed for liblo, as well as for the native portions of the Java and Python bindings:
+Although we do not explicitly list them here, similar steps should be performed for liblo, as well as for the native portions of the Python

-    file jni/.libs/libmapperjni-0.so.2.0.0
+bindings:

     file swig/.libs/_mapper.so

-(Of course, replace "0.2" with the current libmapper version.)

 ### Processing.org